joshdholtz/wassup-swift/README.md

 # Wassup

 **Wassup** is a flexible and customizable dashboard for showing GitHub data.
 The dashboard is configured through a custom Swift DSL and refreshed every 5 minutes.
+Panes can also be set with different alert levels.
+If any content shows up in those panes, the number of items will show up in the menu bar icon to alert the user that something needs attention).

 <img width="1432" alt="Screen Shot 2022-03-29 at 11 02 53 PM" src="https://user-images.githubusercontent.com/401294/160749056-07ffef1a-b57d-4106-8df1-8c7df5903657.png">